Dhruva-Ananth/RF-PCB-Design-Rules/README.md

 3. PCB making video for both.
 4. Design Verification by simulation.
 5. Some PCB design examples for remembering thumb rules.

+Anyone interested in collaborating to develop this, please do drop an email to ananthadattadhruva@gmail.com.
+Any help is highly appreciated, thanks!